mbledsoe/Upswing/README.md

 # Upswing
-Code Generator for People in Delaware :P
+Code Generator for People in Delaware :P (Or anyone else who wants to use it).

 To execute from the command line, navigator to the root folder and enter this command (NOTE the "--", that is required when using dotnet run):